-The passes of Khunjerab and Torugut, linking China with western Asia – and, ultimately, with the whole of the Western world – have only in recent years reopened to a gradually increasing flow of cross-border traffic, mostly small-time traders.
-Yet a thousand years ago these were on crucial, well-trodden and incredibly long trade routes between eastern China and the Mediterranean.
+The Khunjerab and Torugart passes that link China with Central Asia were, a thousand years ago, on well-trodden trade routes between eastern China and the Mediterranean.
 Starting from Chang’an (Xi’an), the Silk Road curved northwest through Gansu to the Yumen Pass, where it split.
-Leaving the protection of the Great Wall, travellers could follow one of two routes across the deserts of Lop Nor and Taklamakan, braving attacks from marauding bandits, to Kashgar.
-The southern route ran through Dunhuang, Lop Nor, Miran, Niya, Khotan and Yarkand; the northern route through Hami, Turpan, Kuqa and Aqsu.
-High in the Pamirs beyond Kashgar, the merchants traded their goods with the middlemen who carried them past the frontiers of China, either south to Kashmir, Bactria, Afghanistan and India, or north to Ferghana, Tashkent and Samarkand.
-Then, laden with Western goods, the Chinese merchants would turn back down the mountains for the 3000km journey home.
-Oases along the route inevitably prospered as staging posts and watering holes, becoming important and wealthy cities in their own right, with their own garrisons to protect the caravans.
-When Chinese domination periodically declined, many of these cities turned into self-sufficient city-states, or khanates.
-Today, many of these once powerful cities lie buried in the sands.
+Travellers could follow one of two routes across the deserts to Kashgar: the southern route ran through Dunhuang, Miran, Niya, Khotan and Yarkand; the northern route through Hami, Turpan, Kuqa and Aksu.
+Beyond Kashgar, merchants traded their goods with middlemen who carried them south to Kashmir and Bactria, or north to Ferghana and Samarkand.
+Then, laden with Western goods, the Chinese merchants would turn around for the 3000km journey home.
+Oases along the route prospered as caravanserai, becoming wealthy in their own right.
+When Chinese domination periodically declined, many of these cities turned into self-sufficient statelets, or khanates.

-The foundations for this famous road to the West, which was to become one of the most important arteries of trade and culture in world history, were laid over two millennia ago.
-In the second century BC, nothing was known in China of the existence of people and lands beyond its borders, except by rumour.
-In 139 BC, the imperial court at Chang’an decided to despatch an emissary, a man called Zhang Qiang, to investigate the world to the west and to seek possible allies in the constant struggle against nomadic marauders from the north.
-Zhang set out with a party of a hundred men; thirteen years later he returned, with only two other members of his original expedition – and no alliances.
-But the news he brought nevertheless set Emperor Wu Di and his court aflame, including tales of Central Asia, Persia and even the Mediterranean world.
-Further expeditions were soon despatched, initially to purchase horses for military purposes, and from these beginnings trade soon developed.
+The foundations of this road to the West, which was to become one of the most important arteries of trade and culture in world history, were laid over two millennia ago.
+In 139 BC, the imperial court at Chang’an dispatched a man called Zhang Qian to investigate the world to the west and to seek possible allies in the struggle against nomadic marauders from the north.
+Zhang set out with a party of a hundred men; thirteen years later he returned, with only one member of his original expedition – and no alliances.
+Nevertheless, the news he brought of the lands to the west set Emperor Wu Di and his court aflame.
+Further expeditions purchased horses for military purposes, and from these beginnings trade developed.

-The Silk Road continued to flourish for centuries, reaching its zenith under the Tang dynasty (618–907 AD) and bringing immense wealth to the Chinese nobility and merchants.
-But it remained a slow, dangerous and expensive route.
-Predatory tribes to the north and south harried the caravans despite garrisons and military escorts.
-Occasionally entire regions broke free of Chinese control, requiring years to be “re-pacified”.
-The route was physically arduous, too, taking at least five months from Chang’an to Kashgar, and whole caravans could be lost in the deserts or in the high mountain passes.
+The Silk Road flourished for centuries, reaching its zenith under the Tang dynasty (618–907 AD) and bringing immense wealth to the Chinese nobility and merchants.
+But it remained a dangerous, expensive and slow route, taking at least five months from Chang’an to Kashgar, whole caravans occasionally disappearing into the deserts or in the high mountain passes.

-There was a brief final flowering of trade in the thirteenth century, to which Marco Polo famously bore witness, when the whole Silk Road came temporarily under Mongol rule.
+There was a final flowering of trade in the thirteenth century, when the whole Silk Road came temporarily under Mongol rule.
 But with the arrival of sericulture in Europe and the opening of sea routes between China and the West, the Silk Road had had its day.
 The road and its cities were slowly abandoned to the wind and the blowing sands.